 Helsinki Central Station

-Helsinki Central Station, also known as Rautatiasema in Finnish, is the most important transport hub in Helsinki.
-It is the end station for all commuter trains and the main station for all commuter and long-distance trains departing from Helsinki.
+Helsinki Central Station, also known as Rautatieasema in Finnish, is Helsinki’s primary transportation hub.
+It is the end station for all commuter trains and the central station for all commuter and long-distance trains departing from Helsinki.
 You can connect to many bus lines and the metro at Helsinki Central Station.
 Many tram lines pass Helsinki Central Railway Station.